the-other-mariana/cylf/README.md

     - Windows 10

+## Linux

-- Open a terminal, go to the directory where the two executables and all the input files are located correctly, and type:
+Open a terminal, go to the directory where the two executables and all the input files are located correctly, and type:

 ```
 ./cutter -n 95 -f seberg-2019.mp4